Cutie Honey: The Live: Yuki Kenmochi/Sister Yuki

 Since then, she has forced Honey to reveal the truth about being an android in front of her classmates, and started a campaign in order to keep Honey alone; this way, Yuki would be Honey's only friend, and ensures that she would be around when she will need the spare parts.
 She has threatened Seiji many times.
 After beating up Yuji with Honey's help, she then decapitates a willing Honey in order to maintain her own life, but not before promising Honey to "take care" of Miki in her stead.
-However, before any of that could happen her air solidifier device fails.
+However, before any of that could happen her Atmospheric Element Condenser fails.
 Yuji returns to see both Yuki's and Honey's lifeless bodies.
 Their bodies were eventually taken by Hiromi and her husband whose plans were to take Honey's powers and transfer them over to Yuki's body.
 This process turns her evil with a will to destroy anything in her path.
 She would later have a backup limiter placed on her neck when the initial limiter implanted within her fails, placing her fully under Hiromi's control.
 In the battle with Honey the backup limiter is destroyed.
 However, still unable to gain control of herself, she kills Hiromi and continues to fight Honey who ultimately destroys her.
 After her body is destroyed, Yuki comes to Hayami as a spirit with a final request for him to take care of Honey.

 Yuki is portrayed by Makoto Takeda.